- Elected / Appointed Officials

 - By establishing budgetary (taxing and spending) policies

 Council duties also include defining the functions, powers and duties of city officers and employees.

 Council - Manager

 Under the council - manager form of government, the members of the City Council choose a chair from among their number on a biennial basis.
 The chair has the title of mayor and presides at Council meetings.
 He or she also continues to have all the rights, privileges, and immunities of a member of the Council.
 The mayor is recognized as the head of the city for ceremonial purposes.

 He or she has no regular administrative duties, but in time of public danger or emergency, if so authorized by ordinance, shall take command of the police, maintain law, and enforce order.
 The City Council also selects a mayor pro tem, to serve in the absence or temporary disability of the mayor.
 The mayor pro tem also presides over City Council study sessions.

-The Governance Coordination Manual is a legislative document which serves as both a guide and directive for the conduct of legislative/executive operations on behalf of the Island's citizens.
+The Manual of City Governance Policies, Procedures and Guidelines is a legislative document which serves as both a guide and directive for the conduct of legislative/executive operations on behalf of the Island’s citizens.
 To understand this effort more completely:

 - Browse the directory which can link you to specific subjects and then link you to outside sources of relevant law or best practices.

 - Read the active menu of public participation attachments and open government protocols which demonstrate the city’s determination to merit your trust.

 - Read the purpose, scope, and guiding principles of this important document.